-Policing in a country like India can be very risky and hazardous.
+There is no doubt that policing in a country like India can be very risky and hazardous.
 Physical harm to a man in uniform/government officer or his family members is actually commonplace and one must consider himself very lucky if it does not visit him.
 This would not have been the case if some of the bad elements in the society have not been supported by the elected representatives.
-But still there are some police officers or IAS officers who have displayed bravery and single-minded devotion to duty.
-Unfortunately a few IPS/IAS officers have laid down their lives in the line of duty.
+But still, there are some police officers or IAS officers who have displayed bravery and single-minded devotion to duty.
+Unfortunately, a few IPS/IAS officers have laid down their lives in the line of duty, November 2008 Mumbai Attacks was one of such incidents.
 We have compiled a list of such brave officers.

 Died on: 26 November 2008